← All posts

 You do not need a large field.
 A quarter-acre plot in the right spot will outperform five acres in the wrong one.

 Look for areas near bedding cover.
 Deer move from beds to food, so a plot that sits between thick cover and a travel corridor will see consistent traffic.
+For a full breakdown of how deer select and use bedding areas, see Understanding Deer Bedding Areas on Small Acreage.
 Edges between timber and open ground are ideal.

 South-facing slopes warm up earlier in spring and stay dry longer after rain.
 If you have options, pick those.